Rule 18. Summons; service of process; notice.

 (B) Service of process may be made by depositing a copy thereof in the United States mail addressed to the last known address of the person to be served.
 Any person who appears in court in response to mailed service shall be considered to have been legally served.

-(4) In any proceeding wherein the parent, guardian or custodian cannot after the exercise of reasonable diligence be located for personal service, the court may proceed to adjudicate the matter subject to the right of the parent, guardian or custodian to a rehearing, except that in certification proceedings brought pursuant to Section 78A-6-703 and in proceedings seeking permanent termination of parental rights, the court shall order service upon the parent, guardian or custodian by publication.
+(4) In any proceeding wherein the parent, parents, guardian or custodian cannot after the exercise of reasonable diligence be located for personal service, the court may proceed to adjudicate the matter subject to the right of the parent, parents, guardian or custodian to a rehearing, except that in certification proceedings brought pursuant to Section 78A-6-703 and in proceedings seeking permanent termination of parental rights, the court shall order service upon the parent, parents, guardian or custodian by publication.
 Any rehearing shall be requested by written motion.

 (5) Service shall be completed at least 48 hours prior to the adjudicatory hearing.
 If the summons is for the permanent termination of parental rights, service shall be completed at least ten days before the adjudicatory hearing.
 If the summons is for a substantiation proceeding, service shall be completed at least forty-five days before the adjudicatory hearing.